CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 ## Basic Configuration

-Before you can use SNMP, you need to enable and start the `snmpd` service and configure a listening address.
+Before you can use SNMP, you need to enable and start the `snmpd` service, and configure a listening address.

 {{< tabs "20 ">}}
 {{< tab "NVUE Commands ">}}